nikhil123456778/Kafka-Project/README.md

-this is kafka project sample using this we are tracking info in between two microservices
+this is a kafka project sample using this we are tracking info in between two microservices